Mobility Assistance: There When You Need It!

 Accessibility is a priority at the Capitol Visitor Center (CVC), the jurisdiction where I work.
 We work closely with the Office of Congressional Accessibility Services on a number of fronts.
 The tour of the Capitol is accessible to individuals with mobility issues, with elevators and escalators located close to the tour route.
 Visitor Guides and Visitor Assistants are attentive to people who need assistance and are careful to make sure that those who use the elevators quickly rejoin the rest of their group.

-At the Capitol Visitor Center entrance zones, fully accessible ramps sloping down from the east allow people with disabilities to enter the CVC along the same paths as pedestrians.
+At the U.S. Capitol Visitor Center entrance zones, fully accessible ramps sloping down from the east allow people with disabilities to enter the CVC along the same paths as pedestrians.
 Two elevators on the East Front Plaza adjacent to the entrance zones accommodate people with disabilities who may be approaching the CVC entrances from the west.

 Examples of touchable objects in the Capitol Visitor Center's Exhibition Hall.